eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 ### Fixing Divergences

+> `There were N divergences after tuning.
+Increase 'target_accept' or reparameterize.`
+>   - The _Magic Inference Button™_

 - Remember: if you have even _one_ diverging chain, you should be concerned.

 - Increase `target_accept`: usually 0.9 is a good number (currently the default in PyMC3 is 0.8).
 This will help get rid of false positives from the test for divergences.
 However, divergences that _don't_ go away are cause for alarm.

+- Increasing `tune` can sometimes help as well: this gives the sampler more time to 1) find the typical set and 2) find good values for step sizes, scaling factors, etc. If you're running into divergences, it's always possible that the sampler just hasn't started the mixing phase and is still trying to find the typical set.

 - Consider a _non-centered_ model.
 This is an amazing trick: it all boils down to the familiar equation $$X = \sigma Z + \mu$$ from STAT 101, but it honestly